vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/01-simple/README.md

 # A simple pipeline with a manually triggered step

-In Concourse, a job requires to be manually triggered by default, as long as none of its resources specify the "[trigger: true](http://concourse.ci/get-step.html#trigger)" parameter in its definition.
+In Concourse, a job requires to be manually triggered by default, as long as none of its resources specify the "[trigger: true](http://concourse.ci/get-step.html#trigger)" parameter.

-Thus, in order to create a "gated" step in a pipeline, simply inject a job that requires a manual trigger in between two existing jobs of your pipeline.
+Therefore, in order to create a "gated" step in a pipeline, a simple job that requires a manual trigger needs to be inserted into it.

 ```
 - name: Run-automatically